North American P-51 Mustang variants: P-51/Mustang Mk IA (NA-91)

-P-51A/Mustang II (NA-99)
+P-51A/Mustang Mk II (NA-99)

 On 23 June 1942, a contract was placed for 1,200 P-51As (NA-99s).
 The P-51A used the new Allison V-1710-81 engine, a development of the V-1710-39, driving a 10 ft 9 in-diameter three-bladed Curtiss-Electric propeller.
 The armament was changed to four .50 in (12.7 mm) Browning machine guns, two in each wing, with a maximum of 350 rounds per gun (rpg) for the inboard guns and 280 rpg for the outboard.
 Other improvements were made in parallel with the A-36, including an improved, fixed air duct inlet replacing the movable fitting of previous Mustang models and the fitting of wing racks able to carry either 75 or 150 usgal drop tanks, increasing the maximum ferry range to 2740 mi with the 150 usgal tanks.
 The top speed was raised to 409 mph at 10000 ft.
 The USAAF received 310 and the RAF 50 (as the Mustang II) before production converted to producing the Merlin-powered P-51B.

-A-36 Apache/Invader/Mustang (NA-97)
+A-36A (NA-97)

 The A-36A was the first aircraft based on the 'Mustang' airframe ordered by the U.S. Government specifically for use by the USAAF.
 NAA found an unfilled 'Dive Bomber' USAAF contract, which they got mainly by their own initiative.
 In so doing, NAA was able to keep the production bays open with the hope the USAAF would place orders for it as a fighter.
-On 16 April 1942, Fighter Project Officer Benjamin S. Kelsey ordered 500 A-36 Apaches, a redesign that included six .50 in (12.7 mm) M2 Browning machine guns, dive brakes, and the ability to carry two 500 lb (230 kg) bombs.
+On 16 April 1942, Fighter Project Officer Benjamin S. Kelsey ordered 500 A-36As, a redesign that included six .50 in (12.7 mm) M2 Browning machine guns, dive brakes, and the ability to carry two 500 lb (230 kg) bombs.
 Kelsey would rather have bought more fighters but was willing instead to initiate a higher level of Mustang production at North American by using USAAF funds earmarked for ground-attack aircraft when pursuit aircraft funding had already been allocated.
-It was the first airframe of the Mustang "family" (Apache, Invader, or Mustang) to be drop-tank capable.
-(A 1939 USAAC prohibition prevented manufacturers from making fighters capable of carrying external fuel stores; the Navy had no such restriction.)
+It was the first airframe of the Mustang "family" to be drop-tank capable.

 The 500 aircraft were designated A-36A (NA-97).
 This model became the first USAAF Mustang to see combat.
-One aircraft (EW998) was passed to the British who gave it the name Mustang Mk I (Dive Bomber).
+One aircraft (British serial EW998) was passed to the British who gave it the name Mustang Mk I (Dive Bomber).